 The Flinn Foundation (the "Foundation") is a private philanthropic organization, which seeks to enhance the quality of life for the people of Arizona.
 The Foundation was established as a trust in 1965 by Dr. and Mrs. Robert S. Flinn of Phoenix.
 On January 1, 1982, the trust was reorganized as a not-for-profit corporation under the laws of the state of Arizona.
-Foundation grants are made in support of specific activities in the fields of health, education, and the arts, in response to requests from eligible organizations.
+Foundation grants are made in support of specific activities in the fields of health, education, arts and civic leadership.

 The Foundation has two sole-member limited liability corporations, The Flinn Foundation Educational Conference Center, LLC ("Educational Conference Center") and The Flinn Foundation Scholarship Program, LLC ("Scholarship Program").
 The Educational Conference Center was established to own and operate the land and building that serve as the Foundation's headquarters, and to operate a conference center that provides a quality meeting space to qualifying Arizona nonprofit organizations.
-The Scholarship Program was established to be responsible for the conduct and operation of two scholarship programs for the Foundation of which only one remains.
+The Scholarship Program was established to be responsible for the conduct and operation of two scholarship programs for the Foundation, of which only one remains.